Our 2-day Visit in Dubai

 It seems prices in mid-range places are comparable to those in the UK.

-It is difficult to describe Dubai in a few simple words.
-Dubai is a modern, even futuristic looking business-centred city which is nice to visit for a few days.
-However, I would not want to live in this concrete jungle of skyscrapers and shopping malls.
+It is difficult to describe a city like Dubai in a few simple words.
+Furthermore, this short two day visit in Dubai is certainly not enough to uncover everything a place of this size has to offer.
+What I can say, however, is that Dubai is a modern, even futuristic looking business-centred city which is nice to visit.
+I would not want to live in this concrete jungle of skyscrapers and shopping malls though.
 To us it not only felt superficial but also incomplete or at the very least unpolished.
 We found places where the way infrastructure is laid out does make a lot of sense or is face down counterintuitive.
 Some places have been difficult to access and means of getting there were limited.

 On the other side of the spectrum, you can be picked up by an UBER chopper if you have enough cash – that’ll help you get places!
 I mean the chopper, not cash.